Maxime Latour

-Maxime Latour (born April 12, 1993) is a professional Canadian football long snapper for the Toronto Argonauts of the Canadian Football League (CFL).
+Maxime Latour (born April 12, 1993) is a Canadian former professional football long snapper who played in the Canadian Football League (CFL).
+He played U Sports football for the Sherbrooke Vert et Or.

 University career

 Latour played U Sports football for the Sherbrooke Vert et Or from 2014 to 2017.
 He played in 28 regular season games in four seasons for the Vert et Or as the team's long snapper.

 Professional career

 Montreal Alouettes

-Latour was eligible for the 2018 CFL Draft, but was not selected in the draft.
+Latour was eligible for the 2018 CFL draft, but was not selected in the draft.
 He was then signed on September 26, 2018, by the Montreal Alouettes as an undrafted free agent to the team's practice roster.
 He was released on October 31, 2018, just prior to the last game of the regular season, but was re-signed by the Alouettes to a one-year contract on December 12, 2018.
 Latour spent training camp with the Alouettes in 2019, but was released with the final cuts on June 9, 2019.